agile-dev-assignments/git-workflow-practice-alexhu00/README.md

 - The deal with Microsoft will also allow Volkswagen to deploy new software updates to their cars more easily
 - This means that Volkswagen cars that hit the road today will have access to future capabilities that are added over time which could bring them closer to being autonomous vehicles
 - I think this is great news for Volkswagen as it makes them more competitive with Telsa who is known for their "Over-The-Air" software updates.
+Cool!!